How To Save Money

 Budgeting is such an important factor which a lot of people take for granted.
 A personal budget is necessary to help keep track and manage income, expenses and savings.
 Having a budget will ensure that you have enough money for the important things and will help keep you out of debt.

 Most times as soon as we receive our paychecks we begin to shop even before doing our budget.
 This is the type of things that causes money to run out even before all bills are paid.
 Therefore I strongly suggest to shop only after you have made your budget, so that you know exactly how much cash you have available after expenses.

-Update your subscriptions and perhaps only subscribe to receive updates when they have a sale.
+Update your subscriptions and perhaps only subscribe to receive updates once every quarter or when they have a major sale.
 Alternatively, sort them into folders so that they do not land directly to your inbox.
-I am not suggesting that you unsubscribe from all mailing lists, but do prioritise them so they can be viewed at a later date.
+I am not suggesting that you unsubscribe from all retailers, but do prioritise them so they can be viewed at a later date if needed.

-The temptation that comes from seeing newly arrivals from your favourite store is far too great to be ignored after opening the mail.
+The temptation that comes from seeing newly arrivals or discounts from your favourite stores is far too great to be ignored after checking our inbox.

 My cash pan really makes this easier for me since it already has check-boxes at the back which encourages saving towards a goal.
 Have you ever realised how much easier saving becomes when you have a goal in mind?
 My advice is to invest in a piggy bank and depending on your target, put aside a little every week.

 This money is separate and apart from what you are already saving at your bank.
 At the end of your goal, you might be surprised to see how much you have accumulated by then.
 Also, this is an incentive to save towards the next goal on your list.